graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-11/papers/2024-11-29-context-parallelism.md

 In addition, the authors fix Tensor Parallel (TP) to (typically) 8 processors, then pair it with CP to scale out to more nodes.
 CP has less communication traffic than TP: LLMs have more linear layers than attention layers and CP might communicate KV tensors instead of Q tensors, which leads to less communication in models which use Grouped Query Attention (GQA).
 Hence CP improves latency for multi-node inference.

 ### Results
 The authors benchmark their heuristics on H100 GPUs (up to 128 GPUs: 16 nodes of H100s, 8xGPUs in each node).
 CP is applied over the 1-16 nodes and test all three phases of inference (full prefill, partial prefill and decode).
 Within each node the model is partitioned with TP8 over 8 GPUs.
-They use the Llama 3 405B model with weights quantized to FP8.
+They use the Llama 3 405B model with weights quantised to FP8.

 The most promising results, as illustrated in Figure 1a and 1b above, are that: